junxianyong/INF2009-Team6/README.md

 -   `verify_face()`: Verifies a face against the embeddings database.
 -   `wait_for_face_and_verify()`: Waits for a face to appear and then verifies it against the database.

+#### 3.4.9 Profiling
+The `face_profiling.py` script is designed to profile the performance of different face detection and embedding methods.
+It measures the time taken for each step in the face processing pipeline and collects system metrics such as CPU usage, memory usage, and I/O operations.

+##### 3.4.9.1 Workflow

+1.  **Initialization**: Initializes the FaceProfiler with specified models and configurations.
+2.  **Image Loading**: Loads an image for processing.
+3.  **Face Detection**: Detects faces in the image using either MediaPipe or OpenCV.
+4.  **Face Extraction**: Extracts the detected face from the image.
+5.  **Preprocessing**: Preprocesses the extracted face to match the input requirements of the chosen embedding model.
+6.  **Embedding Generation**: Generates a face embedding vector using the specified model (MobileFaceNet, VGG16, etc.).
+7.  **Metrics Collection**: Collects timing information for each step and system metrics such as CPU usage, memory usage, and I/O operations.
+8.  **Reporting**: Prints a detailed report of the profiling results, including timing information and system metrics.

+##### 3.4.9.2 Key Components

+-   `FaceProfiler` class: Manages the face detection, extraction, preprocessing, and embedding generation processes.
+-   `profile_pipeline()` function: Executes the face processing pipeline and collects timing and system metrics.
+-   `print_profiling_results()` function: Prints a detailed report of the profiling results.

+##### 3.4.9.3 Results

+todo

 ## 4. 🚶‍♂️‍➡️ Motion Detection